facebook/fresco/docs/01-rounded-corners-and-circles.md

     .setRoundingParams(roundingParams);
 ```

-You can also change most of the rounding parameters on the fly:
+You can also change all of the rounding parameters after the hierarchy has been built:

 ```java
 RoundingParams roundingParams = RoundingParams.fromCornersRadius(5f);